Remember, Remember the 5th of November – Changing Opinions on Fireworks, Bonfires and All Things Guy Fawkes

 Guy Fawkes Night, celebrated on the 5th November every year, marks the infamous ‘Gunpowder Plot’ against the House of Lords in 1605, in which explosives were used in an attempt to assassinate King James I of England.
 Guy Fawkes was caught guarding the explosives and ultimately failed in his attempt.
 Ever now, over 400 years later, we still celebrate Bonfire Night.
 However, with repeated reports of injury to members of the public and the recent sway in public opinion to the sale of fireworks, is now the time to tighten up on the sale of these explosives to the general public?

 Advertising and awareness campaigns for Guy Fawkes Night have primarily focused on the safe handling of fireworks.
 These campaigns often use a ‘shock factor’ to highlight the potential damage that misuse or inappropriate handling of fireworks can have on individuals.
-TV and print often display images of the burns which can be caused by fireworks, sometimes using prosthesis to demonstrate the physical impact such an injury can have.
+TV and print often display images of the burns which can be caused by fireworks, sometimes using a prosthesis to demonstrate the physical impact such an injury can have.

 These campaigns highlight the importance of ensuring that fireworks are handled in the correct manner and by the correct people.
 Citizens are encouraged to attend public firework displays as opposed to private events, as they are arranged by Local Authorities with the necessary safety precautions in place.

 A consultation was conducted by the Scottish Government and was published on 4th October highlighting the public opinion towards fireworks and their use in pubic events.
 There were varied opinions:

 - 70% of the respondents reported that they had been affected by fireworks in an irresponsible or unsafe way.

 - 94% thought that there should be more controls over the sale of fireworks.